hugsy/gef/README.md

 ## Instant Setup ##

-Simply make sure you have [GDB 7.7 or higher](https://www.gnu.org/s/gdb) compiled with Python2 or Python3 bindings, then:
+Simply make sure you have [GDB 7.7 or higher](https://www.gnu.org/s/gdb) compiled with Python3 bindings, then:

 ```bash
 # via the install script